vsuin/Contact-form/README.md

 ---

 ### 3️⃣ **Configure the Contact Form**
-- Open `index.php` in your file browser
+- Open `msg.php` in your file browser
-  👉 `localhost/Contact-form/index.php`
+  👉 `localhost/Contact-form/msg.php`
-- Search for telegram Bot token and Chat id  details and replace these details with yours. 📝
+-  Change the default password 1234.📝
 - Access it in browser.
 ---